bitnose/learning-blog/content/posts/homework-6.md

 It seems that malware is trying to **steal user information and credentials**.
 It's labeled **stealer**.
 The result of scanning the task ran total 221 events (163 dangers, 51 warnings and 7 other).
 According Mitre ATT&CK matrix, it uses 4 different tactics and 8 techniques.

 ###### Source: Any run.
-Cybersecuirty blog.
+Cybersecurity blog.
 How to use ANY.RUN. https://any.run/cybersecurity-blog/how-to-use-anyrun/.

  #### **Homework b) Reference implementation**.
 Ever cop^H^H^Hlearned from StackOverflow?
 Pick a StackExchange site related to the course, sort questions by score, and briefly explain one question and answer. https://stackexchange.com/sites